jwweii/fsphunter/README.md

 `tx_dict = pl.txdict('tx_dic.pkl').tx_dict`

 ### rotationTx(tx=' ')
 This method rotates the transcript a base forward and backward.
 The output is a list with three elements: the output[0] is the normal sequence, the output[1] is the backward rotation of that sequence, and the output[2] is the forward rotation of that sequence.
+The output could be obtained by the function `get.rotationTx()`.

 #### example
 `rotation_tx = pl.rotationTx(tx='ENST00000379328').get_rotationTx()`

 ### translation(txs=[ ])
 This method translates transcript sequences into amino acid sequences.
 The input is a list of transcript sequences in the order of 'normal', 'backward', and 'forward'.
 The output is a dictionary with keys 'normal', 'backward', and 'forward' and their corresponding amino acid sequences as values.
+The output could be obtained by the function `get.rotationAA()`.

 #### example
 `rotation_aas = pl.translation(txs=rotation_tx).get_rotationAA()`

 ### peptide_to_tx(translations= { }, peptide= ' ')
 The function inputs a string that represents the peptide sequence and a dictionary that represents the transcript translations into amino acid sequences.
 It outputs a dictionary with keys "normal", "backward", and "forward", and values as tuples that indicate the start and end coordinates of the peptide sequence within the corresponding transcript.
+The output could be obtained by the function `get.positions()`.

 #### example
 `pep_positions = pl.peptide_to_tx(translations=rotation_aas, peptide=peptide).get_positions()`